 - Must ride secured in a safety belt or a child safety seat appropriate for the weight and height, such as a booster seat

-- Cannot ride in any type of cargo area of the vehicle
+- Cannot ride in any cargo area of the vehicle

 Children Up to 8 Years of Age